byu-crop-biomechanics-lab/FIELDAQ-Software-and-Electronics/README.md

 The main.py file imports the necessary kivy library elements, and builds the kivy app.
 The companion main.kv file imports the widgets (GUI screen elements), created for the use across the GUI, and imports the views that will be displayed throughout the app.
 These views are each composed of a python file and kivy file.
 More detail can be found in the file: Documentation/Kivy Screen Management.docx

+The software is designed to be run on the RaspberryPi, but can also be run on any computer with python3 and kivy.
+This approach is useful for development and testing purposes.
+The code is structured to use false sensor input data when the sensor connections can not be properly detected.

 ## Documentation Directory
 The Documentation directory contains many useful files, some of which have been mentioned previously.
 A brief overview of these files is provide here:
 ### Structural Information of the Code Base (how is it assembled)